aele1401/Cloud/ELK/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because it automates manual tasks.

 The playbook implements the following tasks:
-- Installs docker images (docker.io), python module (python3-pip), and enables docker service.
+- Installs docker images (docker.io), python module (python3-pip), and enables docker service
-- Increases system memory with sysctl module.
+- Increases system memory with sysctl module
 - Downloads and launches docker containers (web & elk)
-- Installs, sets up, and enables filebeat & metricbeat.
+- Installs, sets up, and enables filebeat & metricbeat

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.